alexgrigoras/mendelmax_1.5_config/README.md

-# Mendelmax MK3 3D Printer
+# Mendelmax 1.5 3D Printer Configurations

 ## Description
 The reprap firmware configuration files and cura profiles for the MendelMax MK3 3D Printer.